Lloyd Youngblood: Career

-He stayed in the Army for the next 20 years, becoming assistant chief of the Neurosurgical Surgery Service at Landstuhl Army Regional Medical Center in Germany from 1979 to 1982, and becoming chief of the Neurological Surgery Service at Brooke Army Medical Center, Fort Sam Houston in San Antonio, Texas, from 1983 to 1989.
+He stayed in the Army for the next 20 years, becoming assistant chief of the Neurological Surgery Service at Landstuhl Army Regional Medical Center in Germany from 1979 to 1982, and becoming chief of the Neurological Surgery Service at Brooke Army Medical Center, Fort Sam Houston in San Antonio, Texas, from 1983 to 1989.
 He retired from the Army in 1989.

-Lloyd Youngblood later joined the Methodist Hospital in San Antonio.
+Lloyd Youngblood went on to join the medical staff at Methodist Hospital in San Antonio.
 In 2000, he performed an anterior cervical discectomy on professional wrestler "Stone Cold" Steve Austin, allowing him to regain his WWE Championship and extend his career by another 3 years.
 At the time, Austin's injury was the worst of its type that Youngblood had ever seen in his professional career.
 He later performed a similar operation on Chris Benoit, his 4-hour surgery being recorded and televised on several World Wrestling Entertainment (WWE) shows.
 After his fame in performing neck operations increased, he performed neck fusions on Bob Holly, Amy Dumas (Lita), Terry Gerin (Rhyno), Andrew "Test" Martin in 2004, and several others.
 He has also operated on Gary DeLaune, a reporter for KENS television station.